Small noise may diversify collective motion in Vicsek model

-Given two graphs $G(\mathcal{X},\mathcal{E}_1)$ and $G(\mathcal{X},\mathcal{E}_2)$, define $G(\mathcal{X},\mathcal{E}_1)\cup G(\mathcal{X},\mathcal{E}_2):=G(\mathcal{X},\mathcal{E}_1\cup \mathcal{E}_2)$.
-Following \cite{Shi2013}, we give the definition of uniformly joint weak connectivity as follows: \begin{de} The graph sequence $\{G(t)\}_{t=0}^{\infty}$ is said to be uniformly jointly weakly connected if there exists an integer $T>0$ such that $\cup_{k=t}^{t+T}\widetilde{G}(k)$ is connected for any $t>0$. \end{de} The assumption of uniformly joint connectivity is widely used as a necessary condition of consensus in multi-agent systems\cite{Jad1,sakvin,Ren,Wang2009,Shi2013,Tian2009,Munz2011,CY2011,Huang2012}.
-For the systems whose topologies coupled with states, whether this assumption can be satisfied remains a quite interesting problem.
-This paper will show with probability $1$ the underlying graphs of our inhomogeneous SPP systems are not uniformly jointly weakly connected, and of course they are not uniformly jointly connected for the homogeneous case.
+The assumption of uniformly joint connectivity is widely considered a sufficient condition of consensus in multi-agent systems \cite{Jad1,sakvin,Ren,Wang2009,Shi2013,Tian2009,Munz2011,CY2011,Huang2012}.
+For systems whose topologies are coupled with states, whether this assumption can be satisfied remains a quite interesting problem.
+In this paper, we will show with probability $1$ the underlying graphs of our heterogeneous SPP systems are not uniformly jointly weakly connected and, of course, they are not uniformly jointly connected in a homogeneous case.